nkatz01/worksheet-eight-behavioural-design-patterns-nkatz01/README.md

 	The file type would be used by the handler to check if the file can be handled by them or not.
 	If a handler can, it will process and save it, or it will forward it to the next handler in the chain.

-	Your solution should satisfy the tests specified in the `TestChainofResponsibility` class from the repository.
+	Your solution should satisfy the tests specified in the `TestChainOfResponsibility` class from the repository.
 	The program should produce the following output:
 	```
 	Text Handler forwards request to Doc Handler